 This is because children can come across inappropriate behaviour like swearing or racist and aggressive language when they’re playing with others online.
 They can also get bullied online.
 For example, children might be verbally insulted, or some players might gang up on another player and repeatedly defeat or kill that player in the game.

-Until your child is around 15, it’s also a good idea to limit online interactions to video games where the other players are people you and your child know.
+Until your child is around 12, it’s best to limit online interactions to video games where the other players are people you and your child know.

 If your child is playing with people she doesn’t know online, make sure she understands internet safety.
 This includes not sharing personal details that could put your child or family at risk, and never arranging to meet an online friend unless a trusted adult is with her.

-Lots of video games involve competition with others, and you can encourage your child to compete in a respectful and good-natured way.
+Lots of online games involve competition with others, and you can encourage your child to compete in a respectful and good-natured way.

 It might help to remind your child that being a ‘good sport’ online is the same as being a good sport face to face.
-It’s always a good idea for your child to ask himself: ‘Would I say or do this if I was standing face to face with this person?’.
-If the answer is ‘no’, it’s best not to do it online.
+It’s always a good idea for your child to ask herself, ‘Would I say or do this if I was face to face with this person?’
+If the answer is ‘no’, it’s best not to say or do it online.

-It can also help to talk with your child about what it feels like when she plays with other people who are friendly competitors, compared with those who are ‘bad sports’.
+It can also help to talk with your child about what it feels like when he plays with other people who are friendly competitors, compared with those who are ‘bad sports’.

 Developing video game literacy